QuantumStack/CMULab/DEPLOYMENT.md

         1. Go to credentials and create a project.
         2. Create credentials for OAuth Client ID.
            1. Configure the consent screen for external users, with the name "CMULab".
+              1. Add `domain` to your authorized domains, replacing `domain` with your server's domain.
            2. Set the Application Type to Web Application.
            3. Set the Authorized redirect URIs to `https://domain`, replacing `domain` with your server's domain.
         - Keep a note of the Client ID and Client Secret.
 You will need these for later, but they must be kept secure.